Voivod (band): Second departure of Blacky and arrival of Dominic "Rocky" Laroche (2014–present)

 On July 10, 2014, it was reported that Blacky had left Voivod again.
 It was announced that he was forced out of the band.
 In late January 2015 the band released the new single "We Are Connected" which is the lead track from the 7-inch split vinyl disc with the band At the Gates.
 It is the first music to feature new bassist Dominic "Rocky" Laroche.
 They also released a new, five-track EP, entitled Post Society, featuring two new tracks and a cover of Hawkwind's "Silver Machine", on February 26, 2016.

 As early as February 2015, Voivod began work on their fourteenth studio album, which was to be released in 2016 but later pushed back to 2017.
 The band was expected to begin recording the album in August 2017.
 In June 2017, Langevin told Rock Sverige that the songwriting was almost completed with an estimated release for early 2018.
 He also said that the album would probably be a double-album on vinyl due to the songs being "really long and progressive", describing them as "seven or eight minutes long songs" and with it being a concept album as well.
 In November 2017, the members of Voivod began recording their next studio album, titled The Wake, which was released in September 2018.

+In 2019, it was revealed that the master tapes for Voivod's MCA-era albums were destroyed in the 2008 Universal Studios fire.

 Voivod's fifteenth studio album, Synchro Anarchy, was released on February 11, 2022.

-The master tapes for Voivod's MCA-era albums were long thought to have been destroyed in the 2008 Universal Studios fire; this was later disputed by Blacky, who revealed in late 2019 that the master tapes for Nothingface, Angel Rat and The Outer Limits were located in a facility in Pennsylvania, after persistently questioning Universal staff, and claimed that they are now in his possession.
+The band released Morgöth Tales, a collection of re-recorded songs, on July 21, 2023.
+As of 2023, the band was writing new music for their next record.

 Musical style, influences, and legacy

-Voivod's style is classified as progressive metal, thrash metal, technical thrash metal, alternative metal, speed metal and avant-garde metal.
-Their 1991 album Angel Rat has been labelled alternative metal.
-Voivod's influences include Béla Bartók, Igor Stravinsky, Dimitri Shostakovich, Yes, Einstürzende Neubauten, GBH, Genesis, Hawkwind, Judas Priest, Iron Maiden, Killing Joke, King Crimson, Motörhead, Sodom, Nektar, Pink Floyd, Ramones, Rush, Van der Graaf Generator, Venom and UFO.
-The band has been praised for their unique approach by other bands and artists such as Meshuggah, Fear Factory, Jason Newsted (Voivod's bassist for their 2000s albums), and Dave Grohl.
+Voivod's style has been classified as progressive metal, thrash metal, technical thrash metal, and avant-garde metal.
+Their earlier albums have been labeled speed metal, while Angel Rat has been labelled alternative metal.
+Their influences include Béla Bartók, Igor Stravinsky, Dimitri Shostakovich, Yes, Einstürzende Neubauten, GBH, Genesis, Hawkwind, Judas Priest, Iron Maiden, Killing Joke, King Crimson, Motörhead, Sodom, Nektar, Pink Floyd, Ramones, Rush, Van der Graaf Generator, Venom, and UFO.
+The band has been praised for their unique approach, or cited as an influence, by other bands and artists such as Pantera, Meshuggah, Fear Factory, the Fierce and the Dead, Jason Newsted (Voivod's bassist for their 2000s albums), and Dave Grohl.